Equity's dues structure has two components:

 Please note: gross earnings do not include the minimum portion of out-of-town per diem expense monies.

-$1,700 paid within a maximum two-year period.
+$1,800 paid within a maximum three-year period.
 While working on contract, deductions will be made based on your weekly salary.

-You are cautioned that your membership, and any monies paid, will be forfeited should you fail to complete payment of the full initiation fee within the two-year time period.
+You are cautioned that your membership, and any monies paid, will be forfeited should you fail to complete payment of the full initiation fee within the three-year time period.

-If you are joining Equity through Four A's affiliation or the Equity Membership Candidate Program, the minimum $600 initial payment is due with your application.
+If you are joining Equity through 4As affiliation, the Equity Membership Candidate Program or Open Access, the minimum $600 initial payment is due with your application.

 If your parent union (the first performing artist union you joined) is the American Guild of Musical Artists (AGMA), Canadian Actors' Equity (CAEA) or the Guild of Italian American Artists (GIAA), you may be eligible for a reduction in the Equity Initiation Fee based on the amount of the initiation fee you paid to your parent union.
 You will be advised of the amount of this reduction by the Equity Membership Department at the time you submit your application.